Anastácia, a Mulher sem Destino

 Anastácia, a Mulher sem Destino is a Brazilian telenovela produced and broadcast by TV Globo.
 It premiered on 28 June 1967 and ended on 16 December 1967.
-It's the fourth "novela das oito" to be aired on the timeslot.
+It was the fourth "novela das oito" to be aired in the timeslot.

 Cast

-The telenovela has more than 100 actors portraying different characters.
-Leila Diniz portrayed the protagonist, Anastácia.
+The cast includes more than 100 actors portraying different characters.
+Leila Diniz portrays the protagonist, Anastácia.
 Other actors include Henrique Martins, Ênio Santos and Miriam Pires.